£1 Million Pound Mortgages: Monthly Repayments and Income Requirements

 The ‘rigidity’ of the traditional lender can also be seen as its strength.

-The mortgage application process is often easy to understand and their acceptance criteria is quite transparent – which means that, provided you complete your application thoroughly, and you fit the criteria – you’re likely to get approval.
+The mortgage application process is often easy to understand, and the acceptance criteria are quite transparent.
+This means that provided you complete your application thoroughly and fit the criteria, you’re likely to get approval.

 3. There may be fewer fees to pay